Monthly Archives: May 2019

 -

-I am sure that at some point in your childhood you played the game connect the dots.
+I am sure that at some point in your childhood, you played the game connect the dots.
 It might even be on the back of your cereal box right now.
-Assuming you are eating something as wonderful and nutritious and designed for a four-year-old.
+Assuming you are eating something as wonderful and nutritious as it is designed for a four-year-old.
 The rest of you will have to relive your youth.

-Thermals are similar; you have to have a target cloud or point you are trying to get to, and you have to make -
+Thermals are similar: you have to have a target cloud or point you are trying to reach, and you have to make

 We want to be slow and steep to get the smallest turn radius possible.
 However, if you get too slow, you do not have the control authority that you need.
 The sink rate increases as you get too slow or too steep.
 Plus when the wing stalls it is very inefficient.
 Thermalling too slow causes lower control authority, higher sink rate, and is inefficient.